sumitrj/IoT-based-anti-icing-system-for-analog-ACs/README.md

 ### In Microcontroller (ATMEL ATTiny85):

-    Temperature of the pipe and the room are aqcuired using a pair of LM35
+    Temperature of the pipe and the room are aqcuired using a pair of LM35 and a DTH11

         if(pipe temperature is less than 5 degrees Celcius):
-            Send Signal to Relay to switch off the AC else if(Room Temperature is less than 20 degrees Celcius):
+            Send Signal to Relay to switch off the AC else if(Room Temperature is less than 20 degrees Celcius and humidity is less than 20%):
              Send Signal to Relay to switch off the AC else
           Send Signal to Relay to switch On the AC